24900476/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EXP 03  Correlation and regression for data analysis
+# NAME : KABIRA A
+# REG NO: 212224040146
 # Aim :

 To analyse given data using coeffificient of correlation and regression line